 The de Pas River is located in northern Quebec above the 55th Parallel northeast of Labrador City and east of Schefferville.
 A tributary to the George River, the de Pas begins with numerous headwater lakes and flows northeast to the George River.
-Our 2017 trip will involve flying in and out of Labrador City.
-Beginning on a tributary and ending on the de Pas River 7 days later.
-Although it is more costly to fly both ways, we are able to offer a shorter trip with this option.

 The landscape is moss-covered, rolling hills scattered with Black Spruce and brush.
 This is an excellent back country canoeing and camping adventure offering fabulous fishing for Brook Trout & Northern Pike with the possibility of spotting wolves and caribou.
 The lower river offers exciting rapids.

 de Pas River Canoe and Camping Options

 There are several options for your trip.
 We can start by crossing Attikamagen Lake (near Schefferville) and paddle just the headwater lakes, ending on a tributary (approx. 55 miles by canoe and 9 days later), or paddle to where the de Pas enters the George River (136 miles and 12 days).

 Another option is skipping the headwater lakes by flying into a tributary to the de Pas, spending a few days exploring and fishing, then paddling to the George (approx. 100 miles and 9 days) which several class II rapids and a few class III rapids which we will line or portage.